Vyral/base-template/_posts/2018-10-11-this-new-loan-program-was-designed-for-first-time-homebuyers.md

 And, as always, if you have any other questions for me, please give me a call or send me an email.
 I look forward to hearing from you soon.

 *Guild's 3-2-1 Home program offers affordable lending for first-time homebuyers.
-With as little as 3% down, buyers can receive a $2,000 gift card to The Home Depot&reg; and $1,500 toward closing.
+With as little as 3% down, buyers can receive a $2,000 gift card to The Home Depot&reg; and $1,500 towards closing.
 The advantages you need with the perks you want. &nbsp;See if you qualify and contact your loan officer today.
 [Learn more here](https://www.guildmortgage.com/321home/).*